Is a strawberry shortcake bar the best thing you can order from the ice cream truck? You bet it is.

 - Pour this mixture onto a plate or wide bowl for dipping.

 - Dip the popsicles into the mixture and use your hand to lightly press the mixture onto the surface until fully coated.
 If the coating is not sticking, you will want to wait for the popsicles to thaw for a few more minutes.
 Note that you will only need about half of the total mixture if making 3 popsicles.

 - Put the finished strawberry shortcake bars on parchment paper or foil and freeze for one more hour for the coating to harden, then enjoy!

 - Make these gluten-free by using gluten-free vanilla wafers or a comparable cookie.

-- If you are having a hard time getting the coating to stick, leave the bars out at room temperature for a few minutes before coating to allow them to slightly melt.
+- If you are having a hard time getting the coating to stick to the ice cream bars, you can even microwave the bars for 10 seconds to help them soften quickly.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.